Stal0306/Airplane-Ticketing-System/README.md

 - You can generate the second required event related to adding Xs to a Y by loading the user's infomation (View Account Details) or the user's previously booked and saved list of flights (Load Booked Flights)
 - You can locate my visual component by simply starting my ticketing system application :)
 - You can save the state of my application by clicking the "Save Account Information" button.
-- You can reload the state of my application by...
+- You can reload the state of my application by clicking the "Load Previous Account" provided it is saved

 ### Citations